medinardaniel/python-vdb/README.md

 The output of the program is displayed in the terminal.
 When a user submits a query, the program prints the most relevant text chunks along with their corresponding text.
 This provides users with a clear view of the information related to their query.

+As you can see below, the program takes a text file as input and loads the text chunks into the Qdrant vector database.
+Then the user can ask a question and the program will retrieve the most similar vector and display its corresponding chunk.

 ![Sample Output](python-vdb-ss.png)

 ## Usage